Dodge Aspen: 1976

 As replacements for the venerable Plymouth Valiant and Dodge Dart, the Volaré/Aspen twins shared the same engine and transmission choices and three-box body style with their predecessors, but not much else.

 Available as a four-door wagon, four-door sedan or a two-door coupe, Volaré/Aspen models came in three trim levels: The base model, the "custom" (for both models), and the "Premier" for the Volaré and "SE" (special edition) for the Aspen.

-In their introductory year, the Volaré and the Aspen differed only in their rear taillight styling, front grill and parking light location, and location of their side trim strips (lower for the Volaré, higher for the Aspen).
+In their introductory year, the Volaré and the Aspen differed only in their rear taillight styling, front grille and parking light location, and location of their side trim strips (lower for the Volaré, higher for the Aspen).
 Their interiors were completely identical and lacked any kind of branding or differentiation as it was not possible to tell from inside the car whether it was a Volaré or an Aspen.
 Body styles, engine and transmission options, colors, trim options, and other features were identical.

 Coupes featured frameless door glass but—likely to improve rollover safety—a thick "B" pillar was used, replacing the popular hardtop body style of the Valiant and Dart.
 The "performance" packages (Road Runner for the Volaré, R/T for the Aspen) were available only on two-door models; they featured mostly trim items and heavy duty suspension systems.
 The standard engine was Chrysler's 225 CID slant six, and was available with a single-barrel carburetor.
 Optional engines were a 318 CID V8 or a 360 CID V8, both with two-barrel carburetors.

 Total production was 189,900 (Aspen) and 255,008 (Volaré).